National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Type of Review: Regular submission (extension of a current information collection).

 Affected Public: Business or other for-profit organizations.

 Estimated Number of Respondents: 189.

-Estimated Time per Response: ITQ permit application form, review of a pre-filled ITQ ownership form for renewing entities, ITQ transfer form, 5 minutes each; 1 hour to complete the ITQ ownership form for new applicants; and 30 minutes for the application to shuck surfclams and ocean quahogs at sea.
+Estimated Time Per Response: ITQ permit application form, review of a pre-filled form for renewing entities, ITQ transfer form, 5 minutes each; 1 hour to complete the ITQ ownership form for new applicants and 30 minutes for the application to shuck surfclams and ocean quahogs at sea.
 The requirements under the PSP protocol are based on the number of vessels that land surfclams or ocean quahogs and the number of trips taken into the area, with a total estimated annual burden of 2,400 hours.

 Estimated Total Annual Burden Hours: 2,538.

 Estimated Total Annual Cost to Public: $111,764 in recordkeeping/reporting costs.

 Comments are invited on: (a) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden (including hours and cost) of the proposed collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology.

 Comments submitted in response to this notice will be summarized and/or included in the request for Office of Management and Budget approval of Start Printed Page 38132this information collection; they also will become a matter of public record.

 PRA Clearance Officer.